taogen-docs/resources-of-learning/directions/java-resources.md

 - Modern Java in Action (JDK9) (2nd, 2018) by Raoul-Gabriel Urma, Mario Fusco
 - Java 9 Modularity: Patterns and Practices for Developing Maintainable Applications by Mak, Sander
 - Core Java SE 9 for the Impatient (2nd) by Cay S.Horstmann

-#### JVM Languages

-> Scala, Groovy, Closure, and Kotlin

-- Kotlin in Action by Dmitry Jemerov, Svetlana Isakova
-- Programming in Scala by Martin Odersky
-- Functional Programming in Scala by Rúnar Bjarnason
-- Groovy in Action by Dierk König

 #### Concurrency Programming